10 Legendary New York Graffiti Artists

 Phase 2 - Inventor of the Bubble Letter Graffiti

-Lonny Wood, better known as Phase 2, is one of the most influential New York City graffiti artist, often credited as the inventor of the bubble letter graffiti, so commonly used today.
+Lonny Wood, better known as Phase 2, is one of the most influential New York graffiti artists, often credited as the inventor of the bubble letter graffiti, so commonly used today.
 Phase 2 began writing graffiti in 1971 by tagging his name across the city.
 It took him only a year to create an early version of his signature bubble letters, which were quickly picked-up and copied by other street artists.
-Over the years, Phase 2 moved away from ‘simple’ tags and toward a more complex style of ‘hieroglyphical calligraphic abstraction’, and his works from those years stand as the most important in the early development of the street art movement.
-In the mid 1970s, Phase 2 joined the newly created United Graffiti Artists, a professional graffiti collective which quickly attracted media attention and skyrocketed his artistic career.
+Over the years, this graffiti artist moved away from ‘simple’ tags and toward a more complex style of ‘hieroglyphical calligraphic abstraction’, and his works from those years stand as the most important in the early development of the street art movement.
+In the mid-1970s, Phase 2 joined the newly created United Graffiti Artists, a professional graffiti collective which quickly attracted media attention and skyrocketed his artistic career.

 Lee Quinones - Bringing Worldwide Attention to Graffiti

 George Lee Quiñones is a famous American street artist from Manhattan, graffiti pioneer and originator of the New York City Subway graffiti movement, best known as Zoro, movie character from the hip-hop cult classic Wild Style.
 Quiñones started writing graffiti in the early 1970s and from the start he worked on groundbreaking projects.
 He gained reputation for the massive whole car murals he did on the surface of New York City Subway cars from 1975 to 1984, and his handball court mural in the Lower East Side, which is credited as an influence on the entire street art movement we know today.
 Quiñones is also credited as one of the first street artists to introduce graffiti to the rest of the world, as he was one of the few to exhibit his works worldwide in the early 1980s.